Rural tourism

+Rural tourism activities contribute to rural community development by providing economic benefits, creating new employment opportunities for local residents, supporting local businesses and providing revenue for the government.
 In developed nations, rural tourism can play a significant role in local economies.
 In the United States, niche tourism programs such as wine tours, agritourism, and seasonal events are prominent in rural areas.
-These tourism activities contribute to rural community development and provide economic benefits, including job creation and support for local businesses.